Opera (company): Discontinued products

-Controversy
+On 22 March 2021, in celebration of the three-year-anniversary of Opera Touch, it was announced that the iOS version of Opera Touch was rebranded to simply Opera, and it was also given a new, and refurbished UI.

+In August 2017, Opera Coast was discontinued and removed from the Apple App Store.
+The reason is unknown, but some believed that the company is focusing on some products.

+In August 2020, Opera announced its divestment from majority ownership of its microlending business, including the products OKash and Opesa, and in March 2022, Opera sold its stake outright.

+Controversies

 Opera was involved in a years-long feud with Microsoft dating back to 2001.
-On at least three occasions, Opera accused Microsoft of deliberately breaking interoperability of its MSN services and the Opera browser or other non Internet Explorer browsers.
+On at least three occasions, Opera accused Microsoft of deliberately breaking interoperability of its MSN services and the Opera browser or other non-Internet Explorer browsers.
 Microsoft denied that it was intentionally shutting out Opera users.
 In response, Opera released the "Bork Edition" of its web browser, causing MSN to display only the phrase, "Bork, bork, bork!" which was popularized by The Muppet Show character, Swedish Chef.
 In 2004, Opera received a confidential $12.75 million payment from an "international corporation" reported to be Microsoft.

-In 2013, Opera switched from its rendering engine, Presto, to Chrome's Webkit, a decision described as a "sad day for the web."
+In 2013, Opera switched from its rendering engine, Presto, to Chromium's WebKit (now Blink), a decision described as a "sad day for the web."

 From 2018 to 2020, Opera was involved in the incubation of Kenyan loan companies OKash and Opesa.
 In January 2020, the then Opera-owned businesses were accused of offering predatory terms with interest rates of up to 876 percent per annum and employing unethical debt recovery practices such as debt shaming and abusing customer privacy.
 In August 2020, Opera announced its divestment from majority ownership of its microlending holdings, and in March 2022, Opera sold its stake outright.